Capos, Kapos and Nazi Murder Revisited

 In a rather romantic reaction, our perfectly healthy Capo now "felt it was then okay to die", the heavy load burdening her being for the same fifty years now lessened, the pressure valve finally released.
 [I realise I am quoting directly from my correspondent whose account, unfortunately, is only third hand.]

-I have noticed a softening in the last embers of the survivor generation; at least of those in the West with whom I have the most familiarity.
+I have noticed a softening in the last embers of the survivor generation, at least of those in the West with whom I have the most familiarity.
 These dwindling survivors are today in their eighties and nineties and also are searching for some closure.
 Enough hatred between Jews.
 They too are aware that Jewish anti-Semitism has today taken a new turn.
-Jews often lead the modern anti-semitic battle -- anti-zionism and anti-Israelism.
+Jews often lead the modern anti-semitic battle -- anti-Zionism and anti-Israelism.
 And they again feel the pain.

 But I think we must be extremely careful when it comes to Jews siding with our enemies.
 As I have written in the past, Jewish anti-Semitism is deplorably an ancient concept.
 The Capos chose to be Capos.
-They did it to save their lives.
+They did it to save their own lives.
 They did what they were told ( -- or else).
 They lacked morals and scruples.
 Whatever they may now claim postwar, and by far most did not survive, being disposed of when no longer needed, their previous morality stands upright witness to their character and to their trustworthiness.

 There was once a play about which I heard from a friend.
 I did not see it, nor intend to even if it comes to a theatre near my home.
 The story is about a Kapo.
 From my friend's description of the play, I assume the dramatist is attempting to present the Kapo's "dilemma".
 The play ends with the Kapo's words, "In Auschwitz there were only two types of Jews: those who were killed and those who survived" -- read, you had to do whatever you could in order to survive -- there was no room in this hell for virtue or morality.
-This dehumanised pergatory lacked anything that could be deemed good; humans were debased to their lowest level, the mere struggle to survive.
+This dehumanised purgatory lacked anything that could be deemed good.
+Humans were debased to their lowest level, the mere struggle to survive.

 I pray, very hard, that God never tests me with such a dilemma.
 And if He does, I beseech Him now for the strength to not lift a finger against a Jew, whatever the consequences of this action may be to my body.